ProdanRaduMatei/App-CyclinGo/README.md

 # 🚴‍♂️ CyclinGo – Smart Signaling Companion App

-**CyclinGo** is a mobile application developed in **Flutter** that connects via **Bluetooth** to a smart signaling vest for cyclists.
+**CyclinGo** is a mobile application developed in **React Native** that connects via **Bluetooth** to a smart signaling vest for cyclists.
 Designed to enhance road safety and visibility, CyclinGo offers customizable visual signals, real-time navigation, and a unique advertising display feature.

 ---